omarieclaire/clojure-scala-cantrips/README.md

 #### Who is this document for?

-This document would be interesting for people wo want to have practical information on Scala to Java conversion and Clojure - Java interop.
+This document would be interesting for people who want to have practical information on Scala to Java conversion and Clojure - Java interop.

 #### Why?

 This document is created for educational purposes.
 The examples here can be used on production but I'd highly encourage checking out the existing Scala - Clojure interop libraries.
-There are open source libraries out there that does a good job in providing the functionality covered here.
+There are open source libraries out there that do a good job in providing the functionality covered here.
 This document is for understanding the underlying semantics of Clojure - Scala interoperability.

 ## Prerequisites